 The symptoms and signs may suggest other diagnoses, such as

 Peritonitis (eg, due to appendicitis Appendicitis Appendicitis is acute inflammation of the vermiform appendix, typically resulting in abdominal pain, anorexia, and abdominal tenderness.
 Diagnosis is clinical, often supplemented by CT or ultrasonography... read more , diverticulosis Colonic Diverticulosis Colonic diverticulosis is the presence of one or more diverticula in the colon.
 Most diverticula are asymptomatic, but some become inflamed or bleed.
-Diagnosis is by colonoscopy, capsule endoscopy... read more , ectopic pregnancy Ectopic Pregnancy In ectopic pregnancy, implantation occurs in a site other than the endometrial lining of the uterine cavity—ie, in the fallopian tube, uterine cornua, cervix, ovary, or abdominal or pelvic cavity... read more , or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
+Diagnosis is by colonoscopy, capsule endoscopy... read more , ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is the implantation of a pregnancy in a site other than the endometrial lining of the uterine cavity—ie, in the fallopian tube, uterine cornua, cervix, ovary, or abdominal... read more , or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
 PID may be sexually transmitted... read more ): Pain is usually constant, and patients lie still because movement worsens pain; patients often also have rebound tenderness or rigidity.

 Cholecystitis Acute Cholecystitis Acute cholecystitis is inflammation of the gallbladder that develops over hours, usually because a gallstone obstructs the cystic duct.
 Symptoms include right upper quadrant pain and tenderness... read more : May cause colicky pain, usually in the epigastrium or right upper quadrant, often with Murphy sign.